pingcap/docs-cn/v3.1/how-to/upgrade/from-previous-version.md

 1. Log in to the Control Machine using the `tidb` user account and enter the `/home/tidb` directory.

-2. Back up the `tidb-ansible` folders of TiDB 2.0 or TiDB 2.1 versions using the following command:
+2. Back up the `tidb-ansible` folders of TiDB 2.0, 2.1, or 3.0 versions using the following command:

     {{< copyable "shell-regular" >}}